brynmailer/invoice-manager/README.md

 ## Similarity to PROJ1 Specification

 All of the functionality outlined in PROJ1 was implemented exactly as defined, very little changed.
 The only major change was the technologies used to complete UX2.
 I ended up going with a vanilla HTML/CSS/JS approach rather than using a templating engine.
+I also decided to move the employee editing functionality from the employee app to the employer dashboard as it makes more sense for the employer to have control of this in a business setting.

 ## Roadmap

-Going forward, I would like to address timezones so that the application can be used with greater accuracy around the world. i would also like to add support for multiple currencies.
-There is still a bug with the edit invoice functionality in the employer dashboard where the work sessions present in the invoice are not marked as added when the modal opens.
-This is due to a lack of the key feature that would be needed to implement this using the Material UI data grid.
-The datagrid currently does not support preselection of rows.
-These are a few of the thoughts and things I would like to address in the future.
+Going forward, I would like to address timezones so that the application can be used with greater accuracy around the world.
+The application currently also does not support multiple currencies.
+This could be achieved with the use of `money.js`.
+I would also like to redevelop the employee application using React Native with the Exp toolchain.
+This would allow the application to be run as a native app on Android and IOS phones, which would greatly improve the user experience and remove most of the visual inconsistencies currently present within the app.

 ## Security Tests